 Advising and Registration

 A student intending to major in computer science is advised by the CAS Advising Center until passing four CS core courses (typically, these are CS0401, 0441, 0445 and 0447).
-Prior to completing the three courses, a student also may meet with the director of undergraduate programs.
+Prior to completing the four courses, a student also may meet with the director of undergraduate programs.
 See the ideal plan page for a sample four-year program.

 Some computer science courses will be offered for W credit during some terms.
 Check the course description newspaper to determine which courses are being offered for W credit.